vlasovskikh/obraz/doc/plugins.md

     Register a site source content loader.

-    Source content loaders transform a file path from the site base directory into a dictionary that will be merged by Obraz into the `site` dictionary.
+    Source content loaders transform a file path from the site source directory into a dictionary that will be merged by Obraz into the `site` dictionary.
     If the loader wants to skip a file and pass it to other loaders, then it should return `None`.
 Loaders are not allowed to modify their `site`